top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/20_intersection_navigation.md

 For the current working version you need to checkout the branch devel-intersection_navigation-jan15:

+Step 0: On both the Duckiebot and the laptop switch to the correct branch:

+	&#36; git checkout devel-intersection_navigation-jan15

+	&#36; git pull

+Finally run :

+	&#36; catkin_make

 Step 1: Place your Duckiebot at a four-way intersection just in front of the redline.

 Step 2: The current version works with a gain of 0.6.
 To modify your gain to 0.6 run: